Lisbon is located in western Portugal

-The beaches around Lisbon is great for anyone who loves water sports or just wants to relax by the beach.
-Surfing is very popular and 'Guincho' is a favorable beach for both locals and foreigners who wants to surf.
+The beaches around Lisbon are great for anyone who loves water sports or just wants to relax by the beach.
+Surfing is very popular and Guincho is a favorable beach for both locals and foreigners who want to surf.
 During the summer months the water tends to be warm and nice, with an average of 20 degrees Celsius.
 In winter it drops down to an average of 15-16 degrees.

 A guide to the city of Lisbon

 Lisbon is not just the largest city in Portugal, but also its cultural center.
 As one of the oldest cities in the world, and the oldest in Western Europe, the city has preserved its cultural heritage while keeping pace with urban development and growth.
 This unique combination of cosmopolitan lifestyle and history makes Lisbon property the most sought-after investment in Portugal for locals as well as international residents.

 Lisbon is strategically located at the mouth of the River Tagus and is the westernmost European capital.
 It is Portugal’s largest coastal city.
 Almost five percent of Portugal’s population is centered in the Lisbon administrative area.

 Lisbon property insights

 The government’s easing of rent controls and offering of residency permits in exchange for property investment is further fueling the demand, particularly among international residents.
 If you are a non EU/EFTA citizen, you have the opportunity to get a so-called ‘Golden Visa’ by investing a certain amount of money into properties in Portugal.
 This promotes and encourages foreign investment in Portugal.
 The attractive tax benefit program NHR (non habitual residence) plays a huge factor to why many Europeans move to Portugal, especially Scandinavians, Germans, French, Belgians and British.